stroparo/ds/README.md

 Advantages:

-* Convention over configuration e.g. all files in "$DS_HOME/functions/" are sourced during 'dsload' (the sourcing of Daily Shells' entry point) and all scripts in recipes*/ or scripts/ are marked executable (chmod +x)
+* Convention over configuration e.g. all files in "$DS_HOME/functions/" are sourced during 'dsload' (the sourcing of Daily Shells' entry point) and all scripts in recipes*/ or scripts/ are marked executable (chmod +x) during the initial setup
 * Modularized: Easy plugin installation & maintenance mechanism

 Currently the ___Bash___ and ___Zsh___ shells are supported.